Nikole Hannah-Jones: Howard University

-Ta-Nehisi Coates will join Hannah-Jones at Howard as the Sterling Brown Chair in the English Department.
-Hannah-Jones also brings $20 million to Howard to support her work there, $5 million each from the Knight Foundation, the MacArthur Foundation, the Ford Foundation and an anonymous donor.
+In 2021, Hannah-Jones joined Howard University as the inaugural Knight Chair in Race and Journalism.
+The Knight Foundation endowed the chair with $500,000 as part of a $20 million donation to Howard, composed of $5 million contributions from the Knight Foundation, the MacArthur Foundation, the Ford Foundation, and an anonymous donor.

+North Star Books + Bar

+In October 2025, Hannah-Jones announced she was preparing to open a "literary salon and bar" near her home in the Bedford–Stuyvesant neighborhood of Brooklyn in a partnership with three other local entrepreneurs.
+The bookstore was slated to open in January 2026; as of September 2026, it has not opened.

 Controversies and criticism

-Criticism of the 1619 Project (2019, 2022)
+Criticism of the 1619 Project

 Five historians wrote to The New York Times Magazine to ask the creators of its 1619 Project to issue corrections, including for Hannah-Jones's assertions on the American Revolution and on Lincoln.
 The correction request was signed by Victoria Bynum of Texas State University, James M. McPherson and Sean Wilentz of Princeton University, James Oakes of the City University of New York, and Gordon S. Wood of Brown University.
 Historian Leslie M. Harris, who was consulted for the Project, wrote in Politico that she had warned that the idea that the American Revolution was fought to protect slavery was inaccurate, and that the Times made avoidable mistakes.

 In the May 2022 issue of the libertarian magazine Reason, reporter Phillip W. Magness criticized the 1619 Project as "junk history".
 William Simons of the State University of New York at Oneonta, wrote: Unfortunately, the prescription provided by Hannah-Jones in the conclusion to The 1619 Project for overcoming slavery's legacy of racial inequity is more aspirational than analytic.
 Certainly, she is correct that rights without substantive economic redress are not enough.
 It is a tragedy that following the Civil War, the property of masters was not confiscated and redistributed to former slaves.
 However, Hannah-Jones's agenda—reparations for descendants of slaves, as well as national health care and other social welfare programs for all Americans—provides no cost analysis, details, or assessment of the political climate.
 In January 2023, it took the US House of Representatives fifteen ballots to even elect a speaker.